joshuadjteam/DarWinAI/README.md

 # DarwinAI Chat with Batch File

 This repository contains a simple batch script that allows you to chat with AI directly from your Windows command prompt, using a graphical input box.
-It utilizes the "Gemini 2.5 Flash"
+It utilizes the `Gemini 2.5 Flash`

 ## Features